 Paul Manwaring from Outsprung has some good getting-started video blogging tips to share:

-Here is a list of video editing tools and beginner guides to help you progress quickly:
+Here is a list of video editing tools to help you progress quickly:

 By this point, you should have acquired method and confidence in creating videos, and you probably already experimented with some scripting and recording for your future marketing or content videos.